Changes in the color of your teeth may be subtle and happen gradually. Some yellow color may be inevitable.

 It’s said that eating raw fruits and vegetables with a high-water content can help to keep your teeth healthy.
 The water content is thought to cleanse your teeth and gums of plaque and bacteria that lead to yellow teeth.

-Eating crunchy fruits and vegetables at the end of a meal may increase saliva production.
-This can help to remove food particles that are stuck in your teeth.
+Chewing on crunchy fruits and vegetables at the end of a meal may increase saliva production.
+This can help to remove food particles that are stuck in your teeth and wash away any harmful acids.

 Further studies are warranted to expand upon these findings.